-Palm Beach County SUPPORTS increased funding for rate increases for services provided through the Agency for Persons with Disabilities.
+Palm Beach County SUPPORTS additional funding for rate increases for services provided through the Agency for Persons with Disabilities.
 Currently, the rate crisis is causing many agencies to go out of business and others find it extremely difficult to attract and maintain staff.
 An 11% increase will establish funding at the 2003 level in actual dollars.
+In 2022, a \$41.9 million appropriation took approximately 789 individuals with intellectual and developmental disabilities off the Agency for Persons with Disabilities (APD) waiver waitlist.
+Unfortunately, there are 22,759 individuals still on the waitlist.